benjymous/annotations/sandman/sandman.59.md

 Note Morpheus' different appearance when he's being drawn by Kelley Jones as opposed to Mike Dringenberg.
         panel 4: 12:23:7.
-Dialogue in these three panels is verbatim. panel 6: As far as I can discover, "Oh that I were a man..." is not a quotation.
+Dialogue in these three panels is verbatim. panel 6: "Oh that I were a man..." is from Shakespeare's Much Ado About Nothing (Act IV, sc. i) : Beatrice says "Oh God, that I were a man!
+I would eat his heart in the market place!"

-Release history:
-Version 1.0 released 12 September 94.

 Credits:
 	Greg "elmo" Morrow (morrow@physics.rice.edu) created the Sandman Annotations.
+        Originally written by David Goldfarb
+        Ralf Hildebrandt added more details